 Arrival at Nowhereland Station

 Everything is both real and false within the scenery.
 I’ve extracted the train from a museum.
 I’ve found the gravestones in my village, and I’ve dressed my daughters in some old-fashioned Provençal clothes.
 I’ve asked for the exceptional assistance of my son to stick one of his eyes in the bull’s eye just above the indication “Station Nowhereland” The station is still in service and the sky is authentic.
-Then, the two dilapidated wooden windows have been added to emphasize the dismal environment of the place.
+Then, the two dilapidated wooden windows have been added to emphasize the gloomy atmosphere of the place.

 As regards our environment, I admit this is an apocalyptic vision of what could be our planet tomorrow if we carry on burying our head in the sand.

 Ghost in the night

 Lighthouses are subject to curiosity for many of us.
 They are a source of inspiration to the photographer or the painter, but they are, first of all, the guardians standing like ghosts in the night to indicate to the sailor the proximity of shorelines.

 The Indian summer is an expression heard for the first time in the 18th century in North America.
 It makes reference to a period of temporary warming during fall.
 But here, the photo was taken in Rio Grande, a city in the south of Brazil.
 The average temperatures stay quite high.
 Although my skills in botany are limited to the recognition of tulips and daisies of my garden, I believe these trees are fig trees, sometimes called in Guadeloupe and Martinique "cursed fig tree,” "cursed tree" or "strangler figs.”

 By the Window